dmpe/bachelor/README.md

 Bachelor's Thesis
 ========

-This repo contains source code, which I have used for my bachelor's thesis when creating my own composite indicator: "Attractiveness Index of Global Economies".
+This repo contains the source code, which I have used for my bachelor's thesis when creating my own composite indicator: [*The Attractiveness Index of Global Economies*](https://dmpe.github.io/PapersAndArticles/).

-Thesis can be download here <> and please feel free to contact me if needed.
+My thesis can be download here <https://dmpe.github.io/PapersAndArticles/> and please feel free to contact me if needed.
 Any corrections or suggestions may (and probably even will!) be done.

 My website <https://indestat.wordpress.com/contact-me>.

-As a small exercise (before I even started with the work) I created <http://rpubs.com/F789GH/SingaporesEducation> (btw. you will need to look <https://gist.github.com/dmpe/b8c3f74d1e937d90b20f> for the code (the link inside is wrong).
+As a small exercise (before I even started with the work) I have created <http://rpubs.com/F789GH/SingaporesEducation> (btw. you will need to look <https://gist.github.com/dmpe/b8c3f74d1e937d90b20f> for the code as the link inside is wrong).

 ## rJava Installation